ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 requirements and network conditions, without requiring changes to the applications.
 This flexibility enables faster deployment of new features and protocols.
-It can also support applications by offering racing and fallback mechanisms, which otherwise need to be implemented in each application separately.
+It can also support applications by offering racing and fallback mechanisms, which otherwise need to be separately implemented in each application.

 It derives specific path and protocol selection properties and supported transport features from the analysis provided in